chaliy/trickery/prompts/trickery_readme.md

 cli to generate textual artifacts using LLM.

-Idea is simple, imagine you need to generate some docs as part of CI, this is a tool for you.
+Idea is simple, imagine you need to generate some docs using LLM as part of CI, this is a tool for you.

 > [!TIP]
 > This README was generated with trickery